Pre-Diabetes: Risk Factors for Developing Diabetes

 "According to published CDC data," based on fasting glucose or A1C levels, 35% of U.S. adults ages 20 to 64 had pre-diabetes, and 50% of people 65 and older met the criteria.

-"Studies have shown that people at high risk for diabetes who lose weight and increase physical activity can prevent or delay Type 2 diabetes and in some cases can return their blood glucose levels to normal."
+"Some studies have shown that people at high risk for diabetes who lose weight and increase physical activity can reduce the risk of or delay Type 2 diabetes and in some cases can return their blood glucose levels to normal."

 What determines a person’s risk of developing diabetes?